CodinGame/monaco-vscode-api/README.md

 Additionally, several packages that include the VSCode version of some services (with some glue to make it work with monaco) are published:

+- **Base** (included by default): `@codingame/monaco-vscode-base-service-override`
+  - Contains some general-use services that are mandatory to most of the other features
+- **Host** (included by default): `@codingame/monaco-vscode-host-service-override`
+  - Interaction with the host/browser (shutdown veto, focus/active management, window opening, fullscreen...)
 - **Extensions** (included by default): `@codingame/monaco-vscode-extensions-service-override`
   - Support for VSCode extensions.
   - A worker configuration can be provided to it: